openedx/platform-plugin-aspects/README.rst

   model and stores the user profile data in ClickHouse.
 - `UserRetirementSink` - Listen for the `USER_RETIRE_LMS_MISC` Django signal and remove the user PII information from ClickHouse.
+- `CourseEnrollmentSink` - Listen for the `ENROLL_STATUS_CHANGE` event and stores the course enrollment data.

 Commands
 ========